SUSTAINABILITY AND INFRASTRUCTURE - 2022/3

 - Equip students with the skills to incorporate the concepts of sustainable development in all life cycle stages of an infrastructure project.

 - Enable students to develop and assess, from a sustainability viewpoint, a series of options for infrastructure planning, development and operation.
 This includes the use of Whole-Life Carbon Accounting, Life Cycle Assessment (LCA), Multi-Criteria Decision Analysis (MCDA) and Environmental Impact Assessment (EIA).

-- Explore various infrastructure sectors from an environmental viewpoint and through the use of case studies.
+- Explore various infrastructure sectors from an environmental viewpoint and through the use of case studies spanning across the globe.